jesusroa1/Design-Of-Experiment---Phone-Usage/README.md

 ## Problem Statement:
 The average American spends approximately 5 hours per day on their phone.
 I was no exception.
 Our team set out to find: **what are some things we can do to minimize the amount of time we spend on our phones?**

+## Tools Used:
+For this project, we utilized google sheets and JMP, a statistical analysis software.

 ## Experiment Design:
 We used a 2 [^3] full factorial experiment that would test three distinct factors